 Third-party Antivirus programs installed on your computer can interfere with Windows 11 installation.
 If that’s a problem, I recommend uninstalling the antivirus so that you can upgrade to Windows 11.
 You can uninstall third-party antivirus by following the path

-As you can tell, corrupted system files can act as an obstruction towards upgrading to Windows 11 and it has been tied towards the error code 0x8007007f of Windows 11 Installation Assistant.
-Thus, a complete system file checks out mandatory to verify if there’s a corrupted system file or not.
+As you can tell, corrupted system files can act as an obstruction towards upgrading to Windows 11 and it has been tied to the error code 0x8007007f of Windows 11 Installation Assistant.
+Thus, a complete system file checkout is mandatory to verify if there’s a corrupted system file or not.

-- System will automatically run said command to scan for damaged or corrupted files and take necessary measures to fix them.
+- The system will automatically run said command to scan for damaged or corrupted files and take necessary measures to fix them.

-- You will be needed to restart the PC and do it and try using the Win 11 Installation Assistant again to upgrade.
+- You will need to restart the PC do it and try using the Win 11 Installation Assistant again to upgrade.

 You’ll need TPM 2.0 on your PC to support Windows 11 because, without it, you won’t be able to upgrade.

 - To verify if TPM 2.0 is enabled or not, press Win+R on your keyboard.
-Search for “tpm.msc” that should open Trusted Platform Module Management.
+Search for tpm.msc, which should open Trusted Platform Module Management.

 If not enabled:

-- Now, turn on system and proceed to startup menu.
+- Now, turn on the system and proceed to the startup menu.